 This is a 1-month call-free elective in outpatient pediatrics.
 Residents can also rotate through inpatient service, nursery and the emergency room.

-The Combined navajo and Hopi Reservation is approximately 15,000 squate miles (about the size of Massachusetts and Connecticut together).
+The Combined Navajo and Hopi Reservation is approximately 15,000 square miles (about the size of Massachusetts and Connecticut together).
 The Navajo tribe has more than 300,000 members.
-Socioeconomic conditions on the reservation are in general depressed with 40% of families with children living below the federal provery guidelines and appoximately 20% of housegolds without runniing water.
+Socioeconomic conditions on the reservation are in general depressed with 40% of families with children living below the federal poverty guidelines and approximately 20% of households without running water.
 Navajo cultural traditions are strong on the reservation but rapid cultural change is underway.
 The Navajo language is heard in the community and on local radio stations, and many Navajo people seek health care from traditional healers.

 Fort Defiance Indian Hospital

 - High desert environment (7,000 feet above sea level)

 - 8 inpatient pediatric beds

 - Clinic sees an average of 40 - 100 children/day

 Housing is provided to residents in a small 2-bedroom home that may be shared with another resident or student.
 Often housing can be arranged for families.
 Free meals are provided at the hospital cafeteria.
 A $500 - $700 stipend is available for travel expenses.

 During time off, there are opportunities for hiking, biking and skiing.